 Beyond Windows and Mirrors: Toward Inclusive Literacy

-As Literacy educators, we know how important it is that students not only see themselves represented in the books they read, but also have opportunities to explore others experiences, cultures, and settings.
-Yet, have we unintentionally oversimplified diversity in our attempts to create literacy rich environments for our students?
-How might we create inclusive environments for all students.
-This workshop will provide tools for evaluating their current environment and making changes for the students they serve.
+As literacy educators, we know how important it is that students not only see themselves represented in the books they read, but also have opportunities to explore other experiences, cultures, and settings.
+Yet, have we unintentionally oversimplified diversity in our attempts to create literacy-rich environments for our students?
+How might we create inclusive environments for all students?
+This workshop will provide tools for evaluating your current environment and making changes for the students you serve.

 From Carrots and Candy to Options and Ownership: Motivation and Engagement for Adolescents

 This workshop aims to differentiate engagement from compliance.
 Participants will receive practical strategies backed by the science for engaging learners in rigorous academic literacy work.
 Implementing the science in spite of our "guts" telling us otherwise can produce surprising and inspiring results.
 Participants will leave feeling energized, engaged, and motivated to try surefire strategies for maximizing student engagement in their own classrooms.
 These strategies work for team meetings, professional learning sessions, and parent engagement events as well.

 From Frustration to Freedom: Literacy Intervention for Adolescents

 This workshop aims to put educators into the shoes of an adolescent striving reader.
 Participants will explore the challenges students face when struggling to comprehend and consider how students can use their strengths to grow areas of need.
 Through the stories of the implementation of a literacy intervention program aligned to the most recent research on adolescent literacy, participants can see how they might (re)design their approach to engage learners, accelerate growth, and foster identity change for so many struggling learners.

 Get to Know Your MackinMaker Gamified Kit, On-Site, Full-Day Workshop